learncodefuad/dice-roller-simulator/README.md

-# dice-roller-simulator
+# Dice Roller Simulator in Python
-Dice Roller Simulator in Python
+Dice roller simulator is my home project for weekend.